What is a Virtue?

 “For it is in giving that we receive.” — Saint Francis of Assisi

 Even though it seems intuitive, being a Good Samaritan is harder than you think.
 But studies show that our health is directly tethered to how much we help others.
-We experience personal growth and happiness if we help others.
-Ultimately, you can lead a more productive, happier and more meaningful life.
+In helping others we can experience personal growth and happiness; and ultimately it will lead to a more productive and meaningful life.

 But where do we begin?
 First off, find what you’re passionate about.
 Secondly, give more of your time and talent to others.
 And third, find a purposeful organization, company or place of work with integrity.